designstem/projects/tattoo/index.md

 2. the cultural context of the symbol

-3. the specifics of the 'material'
+3. the specifics of the 'material.'

 4. the basic principles of pictography and icon design

 ### Time to test your tattoo

-After sketching it is time to look how your tattoo would look like.
+After sketching, it is time to look at how your tattoo would look like.
 Test your design in real life, by sketching it on a friend 😃, and/or by uploading it to the tattoo-simulator on the next slide.

 -